 1. Do not cut or wash your hair throughout CNY

-In Mandarin, 'hair' (fa, 发) sounds like 'wealth' (fa cai, 发财), so absolutely do not cut your hair in the two weeks that is CNY, or you would also be cutting away all the prosperity that the celebration brings.
+In Mandarin, 'hair' (fa, 发) sounds like 'wealth' (fa cai, 发财), so it is believed that people should not cut their hair in the two weeks of the festivities, or they would also be cutting away all the prosperity that the celebration brings!

 2. Do not break anything ceramic or glass

-The taboo goes that when something is broken in the house, bad things may happen to a family member or loved one.
+However, the taboo warns that when something is broken in the house during CNY, bad things may happen to a family member or loved one.
+So, be extra careful!

 3. Do not sweep the floor or throw out the trash